wendyverdonk93/docs/content/api/payment_methods/post_order_afterpay.md

 Creates an AfterPay [Redirect](/faq/api/difference-between-direct-and-redirect) order to be paid after delivery.

-* Redirect transaction requires all fields completed properly
+- For redirect transactions, all fields must be completed properly.

-* All parameters shown are required field(s)
+- All the following parameters are required fields.

 **Parameters**